Case Study 04 · Dell IntelliAssist 2.0 · Dell Technologies

 The What

-A full-screen AI workspace that replaces the cramped chat with prompt suggestions, source-tagged answers, and the sales portal's tools sitting directly underneath the conversation.
+A full-screen AI workspace: prompt suggestions, source-tagged answers, and the sales portal's tools sitting right under the conversation.

 The Why

-The business needed a stable platform to integrate new AI capabilities and unify sales tools.
-Without it, employees faced disjointed processes, errors, and stalled enterprise-wide AI adoption.
+The business needed one stable platform to add AI and unify sales tools.
+Without it, adoption stalled and workflows stayed fragmented.

 Research